Factory Production

 Manufacturing operations must decide how much of each product to produce at each factory to maximize profit, given limited resources and bounded demand.
 Each product has a production rate (units per hour of resource), a profit per unit, and a maximum demand.
 Each factory has a fixed number of available resource-hours.

 This template formulates the problem as a linear program.
-Decision variables represent the quantity of each product to produce.
-Constraints ensure that total resource usage at each factory does not exceed availability and that production does not exceed demand.
-The objective maximizes total profit.
+Decision variables represent the quantity of each product to produce, bounded above by demand.
+A per-factory constraint keeps total resource usage within availability, and the objective maximizes total profit.

 Who this is for